 Pros of a Stand Mixer

 - Versatile.
 You can’t get a more versatile kitchen appliance than a stand mixer.
-You can make cakes, cupcakes, cookies, bread, mash potatoes, you name it.
+You can make cakes, cupcakes, cookies, bread, mashed potatoes, you name it.

 - Offers lots of attachments.
 This ties in with its versatility.
 If you get a more advanced stand mixer with a universal hub like KitchenAid, you can attach pasta rollers, blenders, meat grinders, and vegetable spiralizers.